hjmschoonvelde/website/_pages/projects.md

 *Under Review*

 - Errors Have Been Made, Others Will Be Blamed: Blame Avoidance and Blame-Shifting in Prime Minister Speeches During the Economic Crisis in Europe (with Denise Traber and Gijs Schumacher) [Paper](https://osf.io/kg6qs/)
-- It Takes Three: How Mass Media Coverage Conditions Public Responsiveness to Policy Outputs in the United States (with Christopher Williams) [Paper](https://osf.io/ymvfb)
 - Competition in Media Systems and Voter Knowledge: An Agent-Based Model [Paper](https://osf.io/u7wbr/)
 - Friends With Text as Data Benefits: Assessing and Extending the Use of Automated Text Analysis in Political Science and Political Psychology (with Bert Bakker and Gijs Schumacher) [Paper](https://osf.io/vzykp/)
 - Liberals Lecture, Conservatives Communicate (with Anna Brosius, Gijs Schumacher and Bert Bakker) [Paper](https://osf.io/xv4a3)